microsoft/qsharp/katas/content/linear_algebra/index.md

 **What you should know to start working on this kata:**

-* Complex numbers.
-If you need a review of this topic, we recommend that you complete the Complex Arithmetic kata before tackling this one.
+* Basic knowledge of complex numbers.
+If you need a review of this topic, you can check out the Complex Arithmetic kata before tackling this one.

 *In this kata, the exercises focus on pen-and-paper work rather than on writing programs, since you're much more likely to do the linear algebra for a quantum computing problem before you start writing the code for it than to do it in Q#.
 Every task asks you to fill in the results of a math calculation for a specific example that you can do by hand.
 The Q# code is used as a way to check the results of the calculations rather than as a way to carry them out.*